SEARCH

 If you become aware that a student is having personal or family problems (for example, illness of a family member), it is often useful to ask: "Are you talking with anyone about this?"

 If you feel that a student would benefit from a referral for counseling, and the student is not currently getting counseling, it is usually best to express your concern and recommendation directly to the student.
 It is also generally better to suggest counseling to a student and allow the student to make his or her own decision.
-But if a student needs help immediately, offer to call Counseling and Career Services with the student present.
+But if a student needs help immediately, offer to call Counseling Services with the student present.

 Client confidentiality prohibits us from providing you with information about a student whom you have referred to us; but it is almost always appropriate for you to check back with the student, to ascertain whether he or she has followed through on your recommendation.
 This communicates your continued interest and concern.